During our adoption process, our case worker shared this important piece of advice about writing profiles:

 If you write about your pets, be sure you refer to them as “rescued,” not “adopted.”

 I was absolutely guilty of calling our dog Wally “adopted” in the first draft of our profile.
-Our case worker explained that while many people wouldn’t give the wording a second thought, some potential birth families, especially those who are not animal lovers, could find it insulting.
+Our case worker explained that while many people wouldn’t give the wording a second thought, some expectant families, especially those who are not animal lovers, could find it insulting.
 Adopting a dog is not the same as adopting a child, and an expectant mother might find it upsetting if you compare her unborn baby to your pet.

 Do you have any advice to share on writing adoption profiles?
 We’d love to hear from you!